stashed/docs/docs/concepts/crds/backupbatch.md

 ## What is BackupBatch

-A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which specifies members that hold multiple backup targets and also specifies parameters(schedule, retention policy etc.) and a `Repository` object that holds snapshot storage information in a Kubernetes native way.
+Sometimes, a single component may not meet the requirement for your application.
+For example, in order to deploy a WordPress, you will need a Deployment for the WordPress and another Deployment for database to store it's contents.
+Now, you may want to backup both of the deployment and database under a single configuration as they are parts of a single application.

-You have to create a `BackupBatch` object for backup of the multiple targets.
-A backup target can be a workload, database or a PV/PVC.
+A `BackupBatch` is a Kubernetes `CustomResourceDefinition`(CRD) which let you configure backup for multiple co-related components(workload,database etc.) under a single configuration.

 ## BackupBatch CRD Specification

 Like any official Kubernetes resource, a `BackupBatch` has `TypeMeta`, `ObjectMeta`, `Spec` and `Status` sections.

-A sample `BackupBatch` object to backup volumes of workloads is shown below:
+A sample `BackupBatch` object to backup multiple co-related workloads is shown below:

 ```yaml
 apiVersion: stash.appscode.com/v1beta1